Surrogates

 Can you be a surrogate mother with herpes?

 Likely, yes.
-Like HPV, it’s rare for a baby to be born with birth defects because of a surrogate with herpes.
+Like HPV, is properly managed because of a surrogate with herpes.
 However, you may need to have a cesarean-section if you have an outbreak close to your due date.

 Can I be a HIV-positive surrogate mother?